Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - If the troubleshooting steps above are insuffucient, share your crash log (found in `Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs`) in the UF-support-unaltered Discord support channel.
   - For altered lists, use the modified Uranium Fever support channel.

+- **Crippled - How do I heal crippled limbs?**
+  - Visit a doctor.
+  - Use a Doctor's Bag or Splint.
+  - Use healing items beyond full health.
+  - Sleep beyond full health.

 - **Dialogue Skill Indicator - Why was it removed?**
   - This feature was intentionally removed to enhance immersion and prevent metagaming.